Azure Kubernetes Service Installation

 Prerequisites

-5. An existing AKS cluster with at least 2 nodes (for Luna webhook replica availability) without autoscaling enabled.
+- An existing AKS cluster with at least 2 nodes (required for Luna webhook replica availability), with cluster autoscaling disabled.
 Note that AKS has both free and standard tier clusters; please ensure your cluster tier can handle your expected load at scale.

 Considerations